Facts about the animal kingdom

 • Pretarsus

 The legs of the spider are covered with many hairs.
-The hairs pick up vibrations and odors from the air.
-There are at least two small claws on the ends of the legs.
-Also, spiders have 48 knees, that is, six joints in each of the 8 legs.
+The hairs pick up vibrations and odors from the air, acting as sensory organs that are vital for detecting prey and avoiding predators.
+There are at least two small claws on the ends of the legs, which aid in gripping surfaces.
+Moreover, spiders have 48 knees, that is, six joints in each of the 8 legs.
 Another characteristic of spider legs is that they are not branched, but tubular and, as we have seen, multipartite.

 How long is the leg of a spider?

 On the other hand, the size of the legs in spiders varies considerably from one species to another.
-For example, in jumping spiders (family Salticidae) the legs are very short, while in funnel web spiders (family Agelenidae) and cellar spiders (family Pholcidae) their legs are extremely long.
+For example, in jumping spiders (family Salticidae) the legs are very short, optimized for leaping, while in funnel web spiders (family Agelenidae) and cellar spiders (family Pholcidae) their legs are extremely long, assisting in web construction and spatial navigation.

 Functions of spider legs

 These tiny hairs also allow spiders to walk on any surface, even upside down.
 These tiny hairs create multiple points of contact between the spider and the surface, allowing it to easily hold on.
 In fact, a spider can hold twice its weight while upside down and not fall off.
-These hairs are small and flexible.
-This allows them to hold on tightly enough to not fall, while releasing quickly enough to catch their prey.
+These hairs are small and flexible, which allows them to hold on tightly enough to not fall, while releasing quickly enough to catch their prey.
+This ability is a key survival trait, enabling spiders to inhabit diverse environments.

 You may be interested in this other article, where we explain the anatomy of the spider body in more detail.